 Demonstrating the love and truth of Jesus Christ in both word and action propels staff and teachers in every aspect of academic and community life at SFC.
 “Spiritual foundation is everything.
 It’s everything we do.
 It’s constant.”
 Dr. Todd Deveau, Middle School Principal, sums it up as SFC teachers and leaders share how faith cohesively reinforces every fiber of SFC life.
 From pre-K to senior year, from academics and sports to campus life, everything SFC staff and teachers do revolve around giving students a faith-based foundation.

-SFC teachers do “everything through a biblical lens to build and equip students as they enter the world.” – Amanda Walker, Lower School Assistant Principal
+SFC teachers do “everything through a biblical lens to build and equip students as they enter the world.” – Amanda Walker, Elementary School Assistant Principal

 Nurturing a Love for Jesus and Learning